mbarbin/bopkit/tutorial/hello-world/README.md

  * A tiny circuit defining a block called "Hello", with 3 inputs [a], [b], [c]
  * and 1 output [s].
  *
- * [and] is extended in <stdlib.bop> to accept an extra parameter, so it can be
+ * [And] is extended in <stdlib.bop> to accept an extra parameter, so it can be
- * used with greater number of parameters.
+ * used with a greater number of arguments.
 To be able to use it, we simply added
  * the line above to include the stdlib.
  */
 Hello(a, b, c) = s